ABA is .....

 Discrete Trial Teaching (DTT)

-A style of teaching that uses a series of trials to teach each step of a desired behavior or response.
+A style of teaching that uses a series of trials to teach each step of a desired behaviour or response.

 Lessons are broken down into small parts.

-Positive reinforcement is used to reward correct answers and behaviors.
+Positive reinforcement is used to reward correct answers and behaviours.

 A highly structured teaching approach.

-Focuses on building positive behaviors such as social communication and reducing unwanted behaviors (e.g., tantrums, aggression, self-injury).
+Focuses on building positive behaviours such as social communication and reducing unwanted behaviours (e.g., tantrums, aggression, self-injury).

 Typically delivered one-on-one in an adult-to-child setting.